williamo1099/Twitter-Data-Analysis/README.md

 * Analysis on top 20 most active Twitter users.
 * Analysis on top 10 most retweeted tweets.
 * Analysis on tweet partition.

+## Lincense

+Distributed under the MIT Lincese.
+See `LICENSE` for more information.